ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20250502_StirTrek2025/post.md

 ## StirTrek Conference 2025

 StirTrek is a yearly, one-day software conference for developers, hosted in Columbus Ohio.
-The 2025 conference was held on May 2nd. https://stirtrek.com/
+The 2025 conference was held on May 2nd. https://stirtrek.com/ with the full schedule at https://stir-trek-2025.sessionize.com/

 ## Session: Intro to OpenTelemetry for Developers